 When I was 15 I spent 4 weeks of summer building an entire 8-bit processor from scratch in Minecraft - 32 bytes of RAM in two blocks (dual-ported RAM), basic MMU, full ALU, 256 bytes of program memory, numerous instructions, unclocked, two registers, etc. One instruction every 30 seconds seemed like a modest achievement.

 Other than that, my experience of hardware is limited to toy circuits/university society stuff and my Computer Science and Electronics degree at the University of Bristol.
-I prefer digital electronics to analogue and spend a lot of time working with Verilog and FPGAs (and, inevitably, VHDL and other languages/tools).
+I prefer digital electronics to analogue and spend time working with Verilog and FPGAs (and, inevitably, VHDL and other languages/tools).

-In September 2017, I will be starting a PhD to continue research (with Professor David May and others) into trustworthy processor design.
-Specifically, I will be joining the University of Bristol's new Trustworthy Systems Group (official announcement/website not available yet).
-First and foremost, I will be looking at formally proving the Integrated Hardware Garbage Collector that David designed and that I implemented and proved feasible in my undergraduate thesis.
-An open source version of my undergraduate thesis and synthesisable Verilog will be released by July 2017.
+In September 2017 I started a PhD to continue research (with Professor David May and others) into trustworthy processor design.
+Specifically, I joined the University of Bristol's new Trustworthy Systems Lab.
+First and foremost, I am looking at formally proving the Integrated Hardware Garbage Collector that David designed and that I implemented and proved feasible in my undergraduate thesis.

 Surprisingly, Slide My Way launched its main product nearly 10 months ahead of Google's nearest equivalent product: HTML5 Creatives.
 But who as a teenager can compete with Google in the online advertising market?
 Particularly back in 2012 when the industry was still recovering from the financial crsis and other issues.
 Nevertheless, we had some successful meetings and people were interested.
 Ultimately, spending time on A-levels and Google's alternative technology meant we decided to shut down after approximately 3 years of work.